 The man who gave the Broncos a videotaping scandal and a league-worst defense, who alienated fans and left the franchise holding the bag on the Tim Tebow experiment, returns Sunday to try to deliver another dagger to Denver.
 He's now working as New England's offensive coordinator and will try to devise the game plan to send the Patriots to the Super Bowl and keep his old team, the Broncos, out of it.

 A 33-year-old coach with a thin resume and a lot to prove, McDaniels got another victory after the New England win in 2009 to extend his tenure-opening winning streak to six games.
-He followed that with 17 losses over the next 22 games and got fired with four weeks left in the 2010 season.

 "Obviously, his time here was a little shorter than he probably hoped or expected, but that's in the past," said Broncos wide receiver Eric Decker, a third-round pick in McDaniels' second draft in Denver.